-Tisha b’Av is a Jewish fast day that has been commemorated annually on the 9th day of the Hebrew month of Av. by Jews wherever they lived, for over two thousand years.
+Tisha b’Av is a Jewish fast day commemorated annually on the 9th day of the Hebrew month of Av. by Jews, wherever they lived, for over two thousand years.

 It commemorates the destruction of the two Jewish temples built in Jerusalem.
-The first temple, Solomon’s Temple, destroyed in 423 BC by the Babylonians, and the destruction of the second temple by the Romans in 70 Ad.
-Both events symbolized the end of Jewish sovereignty in the land of Israel in those times, and both entailed exile of the Jewish people from their native land.
+The Babylonians destroyed the first temple, Solomon’s Temple, which was killed in 423 BC by the Babylonians, and the Romans destroyed the destruction of the second temple in 70 Ad.
+Both events symbolized the end of Jewish sovereignty in the land of Israel in those times, and both entailed the exile of the Jewish people from their native land.

 I can tell you that this is no minor fast.
-It is a full day of fasting and prayer, with many institutions sponsoring talks and film screenings relevant to the theme of the destruction of the temple and the exile of the Jewish people.
+On the contrary, it is a full day of fasting and prayer, with many institutions sponsoring talks and film screenings relevant to the theme of the destruction of the temple and the exile of the Jewish people.

 Why do we continue to observe this National Day of Mourning?